jakuta-tech/exchange-ioc-scan/README.md

 [nuclei-scanner](https://github.com/projectdiscovery/nuclei)
-based on [IOCs released by Microsoft](https://twitter.com/tanmayg/status/1369125158481399809) and local.iocs (public as well, see comments in the file) from various websites on observed Webshells.
+based on [IOCs released by Microsoft](https://twitter.com/tanmayg/status/1369125158481399809) and local.iocs (public as well, see comments in the file) from various sources on observed Webshells.

-you can add your private.iocs as well (see below)
+you can add your private.iocs if necessary (see below)